vekatze/neut/book/src/hello-external-world.md

 ## Adding Another Module to Your Module

-`neut get` can be used to add external dependencies.
-Assuming that we've pushed the `0-1.tar.zst` to GitHub, the tarball can be used in a new module as follows:
+`neut get` can be used to add external dependencies:

 ```sh
 # create a new module